It’s All About the Rush!

 Although not necessarily for the faint of heart or those who prefer more tranquil ways to communicate with nature, mountain biking has a special niche for extreme sport enthusiasts and can be enjoyed by almost every ability.

-“If you are able to wheel your own chair and are cognitively aware, you can mountain bike,” said Sandy Olney, program director, Bretton Woods Adaptive Inc., Bretton Woods, N.H.
+“If you are able to wheel your own chair and are cognitively aware, you can mountain bike,” said Sandy Olney, a former program director for an adaptive sports organization in New Hampshire.

 The bikes utilized for downhill mountain biking are specialized bikes known as 4-cross mountain bikes.